Bitcoinus (BITS) Price Reaches $0.0000 on Top Exchanges

 Bitcoinus Token Trading

-Bitcoinus can be traded on these cryptocurrency exchanges: .
-It is usually not currently possible to purchase alternative cryptocurrencies such as Bitcoinus directly using US dollars.
-Investors seeking to trade Bitcoinus should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Bitcoinus using one of the aforementioned exchanges.
+Bitcoinus can be purchased on these cryptocurrency exchanges: .
+It is usually not currently possible to buy alternative cryptocurrencies such as Bitcoinus directly using U.S. dollars.
+Investors seeking to acquire Bitcoinus should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Bitcoinus using one of the aforementioned exchanges.

 Receive News & Updates for Bitcoinus Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bitcoinus and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.